-"to fully implement the reform of the judicial system, in order to guarantee, inter alia: - the full independence of the judiciary; full and immediate access to a defense lawyer in criminal cases (compulsion)
+"to fully implement the reform of the judicial system, in order to guarantee, inter alia:

-- full and immediate access to a defence lawyer in criminal cases (compulsory for minors); if necessary, the costs should be borne by the state" (Opinion No. 221, para.
+- the full independence of the judiciary; - full and immediate access to a defence lawyer in criminal cases (compulsory for minors); if necessary, the costs should be borne by the state" (Opinion No. 221, para.
 13. iv. a).